Why You’ll Love This Chicken Florentine Soup

 Storage Instructions

-Allow the soup to cool completely, then store it in an airtight container in the fridge for up to 4-5 days.
+Let the soup cool completely, then store it in an airtight container in the fridge for up to 4–5 days.
+To freeze, place in a freezer-safe container for up to 3 months.
+Reheat gently on the stovetop or in the microwave.

 Recipe FAQs